gotha/nixos-lima/README.md

 Technically, the referenced configuration files are merged into the existing configuration using the nix modules `{ imports = [ ... ]; }` expression.
-Multiple files may be referenced (separated by comma) by absolute path or relative to the current working directory.
+Multiple files may be referenced (separated by comma, e.g., `NIXOS_LIMA_IMPURE_CONFIG=sizing.nix,mounts.nix` and each file may be an absolute path or relative to the current working directory.

 ## Usage with advanced customisation